albers/azure-quarkus-native-demo/infra/README.md

 It creates the following resources:

 - Kubernetes cluster
-  - a resource group
   - a minimal AKS Kubernetes cluster (one node, small VM size)
   - a managed identity for use as the application's workload identity
   - a federated credential for the managed identity to access Azure resources
 - Container Registry
-  - a resource group
   - an ACR registry
 - Azure Service Bus
-  - a resource group
   - an Azure Service Bus namespace
     - a topic and a subscription
     - a role assignment for the managed identity to access the Service Bus topic subscription
     - a shared access policy (SAS policy) for the Service Bus topic for access via connection string

 **Access to the Service Bus topic subscription can either be authorized with Workload Identity or with a connection string.**